Is Paris Worth Visiting? What I’ve Learned After 12 Visits

 Is Paris Worth Visiting More Than Once?

 I’ve lost count of how many corners of Paris I’ve walked, and yet, with each visit, the city somehow feels new again.
-That’s one of the reasons I keep coming back—Paris reveals itself slowly.
+That’s one of the reasons I keep coming back: there is always something new to discover in Paris.
+Some of my favourite places appear in my e-book: “Experience Paris: Finding the Joy Slow Travel.”

 Every time, I choose a different neighbourhood to get to know.
 I let myself wander side streets, linger at cafés I’ve never noticed before, and revisit familiar places with fresh eyes.